Editor's note: Justo Smoker pleaded guilty to third-degree murder, kidnapping and other charges. Click here to read more.

-A 34-year-old Paradise Township man was arrested on Friday night with kidnapping Linda Stoltzfoos, an 18-year-old Amish woman who has been missing since June 21.
+A 34-year-old Paradise Township man was arrested with kidnapping Linda Stoltzfoos, an 18-year-old Amish woman who had been missing since June 21, 2020.

-Justo Roberto Smoker, of the 3200 block of Lincoln Highway, was released from prison last year, according to the state's online inmate locator.
+Justo Roberto Smoker, of the 3200 block of Lincoln Highway, was released from prison in 2019, according to the state's online inmate locator.

 Smoker was sentenced to serve 12 1/2 to 30 years in prison after a string of armed robberies in 2006.